-In addition to the various libraries on campus, students can also make use of several computer facilities and a language centre.
-The Faculty also has a legal writing blog and a writing consultant dedicated to assist master's students with writing (e.g. structure, language, use of sources, referencing etc.).
+In addition to the various libraries on campus, students can also make use of several computer facilities and the language centre.
+The Faculty also has a legal writing blog and writing consultants dedicated to assisting students (including postgraduate students) with writing (e.g. structure, language, use of sources, referencing etc.).
 Please note that the writing consultant does not provide editing services, will not rewrite any text or give legal advice on the content of the thesis.
-The contact details of the writing consultant are available on the legal writing blog.
-The Division for Research Development provides services and information related to funding, scholarships and the ethics of research whilst the Postgraduate and Internal Office offers a focused support service platform to promote postgraduate studies and the success of postgraduate students and assists foreign students with funding, visas, accommodation etc.
+The contact details of the writing consultant and how to book a consultation are available on the legal writing blog.
+The Division for Research Development provides services and information related to funding, scholarships and the ethics of research, and the Postgraduate Office is situated within this division.
+SU International assists foreign students with funding, visas, accommodation etc.